-Why not suggest that your son or daughter asks their career guidance counsellor for advice?
+Why not suggest that your child asks their career guidance counsellor for advice?

-Step 2: Discuss your son or daughter's subjects
+Step 2: Discuss your child's subjects

 What subjects does your son or daughter really enjoy and do well in?
 Write a list of these and then write another list of broad study areas using the college handbooks (these are available from the colleges, their websites or in school).
-Your son or daughter's career guidance counsellor would be a great resource here.
+Your child's career guidance counsellor would be a great resource here.